Park Sessions and Walking Therapy in St. Louis, MO

 Parking is ample where we will meet, so no need to worry about parking and then walking a mile to meet me.
 I also wear a fanny pack on the walk; you’re welcome to toss in your car keys or phone so you don’t have to worry about finding a pocket or leaving them in your car.
 I also keep some sunscreen and bug spray with me, just in case you forget!

 Begin Park Sessions or Walking Therapy in St. Louis, MO

 Let's get some fresh air, and a fresh perspective!
-Meeting in Forest Park is a great alternative to therapy in the Kirkwood, MO counseling clinic.
-When the weather is bad, we can also chat via telehealth for online therapy in Missouri.
+Meeting in Queeny Park is a great alternative to therapy in the Ballwin, MO counseling clinic.
+When the weather is bad, we can detour to the office or also chat via telehealth for online therapy in Missouri.
 Taking this first step toward therapy is a big deal, so give yourself credit!
 Just follow these simple steps and we will get started.

 Contact Marble Wellness to schedule an appointment

 Chat with our team, your STL therapists